mrauthentik/mrauthentik/README.md

 - 👋 Hi, I’m @mrauthentik
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning DevOps, C and othes
+- 🌱 I’m currently learning DevOps, C, and others
-- 💞️ I’m looking to collaborate on this platform and boost my efficency
+- 💞️ I’m looking to collaborate on this platform and boost my efficiency
 - 📫 How to reach me github.com/mrauthenik

 <!---